-Sheshadri, Ranjan, Demetris and Guido (2023), investigated the influence of digital workplace on organisation performance and the moderating role of digital leadership capability in digitally transforming the workplace.
-The study developed a research model from review of the literature review and dynamic capability view (DCV) theory, and then validated it using the PLS-SEM technique on a sample of 335 respondents from different types of organisations that have embarked on the digital transformation journey.
-The study finds that the dynamic capabilities of organisations have a significant and positive influence on the digital transformation of the workplace, which in turn improves the employees’ work-life balance resulting better employee performance and superior organisation performance.
+Sheshadri, Ranjan, Demetris, and Guido (2023), investigated the influence of the digital workplace on organization performance and the moderating role of digital leadership capability in digitally transforming the workplace.
+The study developed a research model from review of the literature review and dynamic capability view (DCV) theory, and then validated it using the PLS-SEM technique on a sample of 335 respondents from different types of organizations that have embarked on the digital transformation journey.
+The study finds that the dynamic capabilities of organizations have a significant and positive influence on the digital transformation of the workplace, which in turn improves the employees’ work-life balance resulting better employee performance and superior organization performance.

-Dampana and Agbeyegbe (2017), examined the effects of Information Communication Technology (ICT) on employee performance in an organisation.
-The study reviewed some related literature alongside theoretical framework which have bearing on the subject matter.
-The study adopts the descriptive survey design in achieving the stated objective.
-The population of this study consisted of 50 staff of the study organisation with the sample size of 34 drawn via simple random sampling technique.
-The questionnaire method was used in collecting the data.
-The data obtained was analyzed using descriptive statistical tools such as tables and frequencies.
-The findings showed that ICT has improved the skills of workers in the bank thereby improving the employee's performance, that ICT has bought new techniques in all areas of the banks by improving the banking operation.
-Based on the findings, the researcher recommended that banks should improve more on its ICT so as to enhance its productivity, the use of ICT in the banking sector should not only be restricted to the cities alone, but rural banking should also be improved upon.
+Dampana and Agbeyegbe (2017) examined the effects of Information Communication Technology (ICT) on employee performance in an organisation.
+The study reviewed some related literature alongside theoretical frameworks which have a bearing on the subject matter.
+The study adopts the descriptive survey design to achieve the stated objective.
+The population of this study consisted of 50 staff of the study organization with the sample size of 34 drawn via a simple random sampling technique.
+The questionnaire method was used to collect the data.
+The data was analyzed using descriptive statistical tools such as tables and frequencies.
+The findings showed that ICT has improved the skills of workers in the bank thereby improving the employee performance, that ICT has brought new techniques in all areas of the banks by improving the banking operation.
+Based on the findings, the researcher recommended that banks should improve more on their ICT so as to enhance their productivity.
+The use of ICT in the banking sector should not only be restricted to the cities alone but rural banking should also be improved upon.

 Oni and Koko (2020) focused on the influence of ICT skills on office managers’ performance in private industries in Port Harcourt Metropolis.
 The study adopted a descriptive survey design.
-The population for the study consisted of 134 oil and Gas private industries in Port Harcourt Metropolis, in River State.
-Purposive simple random sample techniques was used to get 145 office managers as sample size.
+The population for the study consisted of 134 oil and gas industries in Port Harcourt Metropolis, in River State.
+Purposive simple random sample techniques was used to get 145 office managers as a sample size.
 The instrument used for data collection in the study was titled "Influence of ICT Skills on Office Managers’ Performance in Private Industries in Port Harcourt”.
-A test re-test method was used to obtain and to establish coefficient of stability of 0.77.
-The data collected for the study were analyzed using descriptive statistics to answer the responses of the research questions, while the null hypotheses were tested using z-test.
+A test re-test method was used to obtain and to establish a coefficient of stability of 0.77.
+The data collected for the study were analyzed using descriptive statistics to answer the responses of the research questions, while the null hypotheses were tested using a z-test.
 The findings revealed that computer appreciation skills and database management skills greatly influence office managers’ performance in private industries in Port Harcourt.
-The study recommended training in the use of office equipment should be carried out on a quarterly basis to increase the knowledge level of managers and subsequently their performance.
+The study recommended training in the use of office equipment should be carried out quarterly to increase the knowledge level of managers and, subsequently their performance.

 Theoretical Review

-Technology Acceptance Model was reviewed and applied to the study as the underpinning theory.
+The Technology Acceptance Model was reviewed and applied to the study as the underpinning theory.

 Technology Acceptance Model